COVID-19 MENA Monitor Household Survey, CMMHH- Feb. 2021

 COVID-19 MENA Monitor Household Survey (HH/CMMHH)

-The COVID-19 MENA Monitor Household Survey includes a panel data set for Tunisia that integrates and harmonizes data and variables from up to 4 rounds across years 2020 and 2021.
-This is the second wave for Tunisia and is a part of a panel series that will be collected approximately each two months.
+The COVID-19 MENA Monitor Household Survey includes data set for Jordan that integrates and harmonizes data and variables from up to 3 rounds across 2021.
+This is the base wave for a panel series that will be collected approximately each two months

 The COVID-19 MENA Monitor Survey was led by the Economic Research Forum (ERF) to provide data for researchers and policy makers on the socio-economic and labor market impact of the global COVID-19 pandemic on households.

 The ERF COVID-19 MENA Monitor Survey is constructed using a series of short panel phone surveys that are conducted approximately every two months covering topics such as demographic and household characteristics, education and children, labor market status, income, social safety net, employment and unemployment detection, employment characteristics, and social distancing.
 In addition to the survey's panel design, which will permit the study of various phenomena over time, the survey also takes into account the key demographic and socio-economic characteristics of each country in the questionnaires' design to understand the different distributional consequences of the impact of COVID-19 and responses to it.
 This design allows further study of the effect of the pandemic on different vulnerable groups including women, informal and irregular workers, low skilled workers, and youth.

 The ERF COVID-19 MENA Monitor Survey is a wide-ranging, nationally representative panel survey.
 The baseline wave of this dataset was collected in February 2021 and harmonized by the Economic Research Forum (ERF) and is featured as wave 1 for Household/Individual data.
 The survey is in the process of further expansion to include other waves.